unattended-backpack/sigil-node/README.md

 # Check sync progress

 You can run `progress.sh` to check the current sync progress against the head of `SIGIL_SEQUENCER` rpc set in env.

+# Bridging Ether

+To bridge Ether to Sigil to interact with the testnet, send funds to Sigil's bridge on Sepolia at `0xf919b7C61e5BE8e923D2F67d36530FC121aC617e`.
+The Ether you send here will be available at the same address that sent the Ether but on Sigil.